top of page

 Why do we swaddle?

-• can minimise the impact of "Startle/Moro" reflex
+• minimise the impact of "Startle/Moro" reflex

-• can build positive sleep associations
+• build positive sleep associations

-• can support self soothing
+• support self soothing

-• can provide consistent temperature
+• provide consistent temperature

-• can help to prevent scratching
+• help to prevent scratching

-When to use a Hand's Up swaddle Technique?
+When to use a Hand's Up swaddle technique?

 • Baby does not like traditional "arms down" swaddle technique